Three uniquely Southwest field trips for you to experience New Mexico!

 When most people think of New Mexico, they think about the desert.
 Few people realize that the Albuquerque Basin, situated in the Chihuahuan Desert, is surrounded by 10,000-foot mountain peaks.
 More than 11 million people have stepped aboard the Sandia Peak Tramway to take in the breathtaking views on the way to the Sandia Crest in the Cibola National Forest, traversing several altitudinal life zones before arriving at a true sky island 10,378 feet above sea level that overlooks 11,000 square miles of New Mexico.

 Visit the spectacular Sandia Crest and learn about this beautiful, but complicated, national forest area:

 Valle de Oro Urban Wildlife Refuge

 How do you build an urban National Wildlife Refuge from scratch in the shadow of Superfund sites in just a handful of years?
-At the U.S. Fish and Wildlife Service’s Valle de Oro National Wildlife Refuge you will discover how a 570-acre former dairy is gradually being transformed through a vast network of partnerships, citizen science and community engagement into a riverside oasis that already provides habitat to over 200 bird species and is a central hub for conservation education along the Rio Grande in Albuquerque’s south valley.
+At the U.S. Fish and Wildlife Service’s Valle de Oro National Wildlife Refuge you will discover how a 570-acre former dairy farm is gradually being transformed through a vast network of partnerships, citizen science and community engagement into a riverside oasis that already provides habitat to over 200 bird species and is a central hub for conservation education along the Rio Grande in Albuquerque’s south valley.